Israeli casualties of war: Suicide bombings

-Between 2000 and 2006, 521 suicide bombing plots were thwarted by the Israeli Defense Forces and 540 Israelis were killed by suicide bombings.
+Between 2000 and 2006, 521 suicide bombing plots were thwarted by the Israel Defense Forces and 540 Israelis were killed by suicide bombings.

 Non-combat military casualties

 171 Israeli soldiers have been killed in training exercises and non-combat roles since 1977.

 Wars ranked by total deaths

 An IDF medical crew evacuating an injured soldier from the battle field during the Yom Kippur War.
 The Israel Defense Forces suffered 2,565 fatalities and more than 7,200 soldiers were injured.